 • Plastic Container: around $5 to $7 per 5-gallon bucket

-Labor costs for installing flooring range from $0.60 to $4 per square foot on average.
-This may increase when laying quartz flooring because it is a somehow costly material that needs proper placing.
+Labor costs for installing such floor material range from $0.60 to $4 per square foot on average.
+This may increase when laying such tiles because it is a somehow costly material that needs proper placing.

-You can install quartz tile flooring yourself if you have prior experience in installing tile flooring.
+You can install these tiles yourself if you have experience installing them.
 Depending on the estimates you have obtained, you could save anywhere from $250 to $2,000 in labor costs.

 Is Quartz Good For Flooring?

-Quartz is a widely known alternative to granite and comes in a plethora of hues and patterns to exactly fit your interior.
-It is indeed a good option for flooring.
+It is a widely known alternative to granite and comes in many hues and patterns to exactly fit your interior.
+It is indeed a good option as a floor material.

-The longevity and extreme durability of quartz over other common types of flooring are a significant advantage.
-This is one of the main reasons why this is a high-quality flooring solution.
-Quartz is extremely difficult to scratch, break, or chip and can withstand heavy foot activity without getting worn.
+This natural stone’s longevity and extreme durability over other common types of floor surfaces are a significant advantage.
+This is one of the main reasons why this is a high-quality solution.
+It is extremely difficult to scratch, break, or chip and can withstand heavy foot activity without getting worn.

-Aside from that, quartz is known for its heat resistance.
+Aside from that, this is known for its heat resistance.
 This indicates it will be more long-lasting.
-This does, however, imply that this form of flooring will be cooler to the touch than other types of flooring.
+This does, however, imply that this surface will be cooler to the touch than other types of floors.

-Moreover, just because quartz is scratch-resistant does not promise it will not be scratched by some furnishings or other heavy objects.
+Moreover, just because this material is scratch-resistant does not promise some furnishings or other heavy objects will not scratch it.
 To avoid major dents and scratches, install padding on the bottoms of large tables, sofas, chairs, etc.

 To clean the floor correctly, you can use regular soap and water.
 Harsh chemicals, abrasive brushes, powders, or corrosive solutions should not be used because they can cause damage to the appearance of the floors.